 9. "There Ain't No Good Chain Gang" with Waylon Jennings

 Written from the perspective of a prison inmate, this duet was a single from Cash's 1978 album I Would Like to See You Again.
-One of the pair's first collaborations, the song peaked at number two on the country charts and continues to be one of both singers' most beloved songs.
+One of the pair's first collaborations, the song peaked at No. 2 on the country charts and continues to be one of both singers' most beloved songs.

 Now Watch: The Western That Starred The Highwaymen